These Vintage-Inspired Care Bears Skirts Will Take You Back To Childhood

-Unique Vintage x Care Bears Clothing Collab Goes Up To A Size 26 & You NEED To See The Retro-Inspired Skirts
+Care Bears x Unique Vintage Clothing Collab Goes Up To A Size 26 & You NEED To See The Retro-Inspired Skirts

 You literally never have to grow up, especially not when fashion has your back.
-The new Unique Vintage x Care Bears collaboration proves just that.
+The new Care Bears x Unique Vintage collaboration proves just that.
 (Offered in sizes 2 to 26.)
 Unique Vintage merged its retro style with everyone's favorite childhood stuffed bear to create a nostalgic, yet surprisingly grownup capsule collection.
 One would never suspect a line starring pastel bears would translate into an adult closet, but it definitely can be done.

 The vintage-inspired collection has 10 pieces that span across apparel and accessories.
 "Our UV girl loves a nostalgic moment and the Care Bears x Unique Vintage collection really embodies the colorful, fun nature of the Unique Vintage brand.
 Even more, as a brand that embraces inclusivity and diversity, we felt like Care Bears was a great match for us," Katie Echeverry, CEO and Founder, Unique Vintage, tells Bustle.